springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Supports</td>
-<td>All of these pages have unique page titles that describe the purpose of the page.</td>
+<td>All of the pages in this product have unique page titles that describe the purpose of the page.</td>
 </tr>
 <tr>
 <td><a href="http://www.w3.org/TR/WCAG20/#navigation-mechanisms-focus-order"><strong>2.4.3 Focus Order</strong></a> (Level A)